 When someone close owes you money, we often find ourselves regretting the decision to help them out.
 According to a recent money etiquette survey, 57% of people said they have seen a friendship or relationship ruined because one person didn’t pay back the other.
 When someone asks to borrow money, whether it’s $500 or $5,000, take a moment to consider the consequences before your altruistic instincts kick in.
 Here are just a few of the pitfalls that often come with lending money to friends or family.

 Often loans are open-ended when lending to friends or family, meaning there is zero expectation setting around repayment.
 There might be a handshake agreement that it will be repaid as soon as possible, but that can lead to wildly mismatched expectations between the lender and the recipient.
 Without a repayment deadline, there’s no sense of urgency for repaying the loan and as time passes, and tension may begin to weigh on your relationship.

 It’s hard to ask for your money back.

 Lending money to someone near and dear usually means asking for money back is be really tough.
 If they’re already in a stressful and desperate financial situation, you might even feel guilty.
 You don’t want them to feel awkward or ashamed about borrowing money, so you avoid it.
 And soon, you realize you start avoiding a lot more than that awkward question.
 You withdraw, communication breaks down, and things become even more awkward.
-Luckily, there are some handy mobile apps that can make this easier.
+Luckily, there are some handy payment apps that can make this easier.